platkat/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-state.md

 ## Closed

-The conversations that are completed by ending, and closing the session are classified under **Closed** state.
+The conversations that are completed by ending and closing the session are classified under **Closed** state.
 When you close a conversation, you cannot reactivate or reopen the conversation again.

 > [!div class="nextstepaction"]
 > [View communication panel](oc-conversation-control.md)